dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/debug-views.md

 #### Property values

-For each property, the long view shows whether or not the property is park of a primary key (PK), alternate key (AK), or foreign key (FK).
+For each property, the long view shows whether or not the property is part of a primary key (PK), alternate key (AK), or foreign key (FK).
 For example:

 - `Blog.Id` is a primary key property: `Id: 1 PK`
 - `Blog.AssetsId` is an alternate key property: `AssetsId: 'ed727978-1ffe-4709-baee-73913e8e44a0' AK`